Congress of the Republic of Peru: Political crisis

-The 2016-2021 congressional term was dissolved by President Martín Vizcarra in September 2019, triggering the 2019–2020 Peruvian constitutional crisis.
+On 9 December 2018 in the 2018 Peruvian constitutional referendum promoted by President Vizcarra, voters accepted three of four of the proposals in the referendum, only rejecting the final proposal of creating a bicameral congress when Vizcarra withdrew his support when the Fujimorist-led congress manipulated the proposals contents which would have removed power from the presidency.
+The referendum also removed the immediate re-election of officeholders.
+The 2016–2021 congressional term was dissolved by President Martín Vizcarra in September 2019, triggering the 2019–2020 Peruvian constitutional crisis.
 Vizcarra issued a decree that set snap elections for 26 January 2020.
 The representatives served out the remainder of the original legislative term, which expired in July 2021.
+On 9 November 2020, Congress responded to Vizcarra, voting to remove him from office based on allegations of bribery.